 Don’t Eat in the Touristy Areas.

-On my first day in Osaka I was hit as I saw a price on a menu outside that looked ok, ordered that meal but they made me order a drink which I never usually do, and tax was added on at the end meaning it cost a lot more than I initially thought.
+On my first day in Osaka, I was hit with an unexpectedly higher bill as I saw a price on a menu outside that looked ok, ordered that meal but they made me order a drink which I never usually do, and tax was added on at the end meaning it cost a lot more than I initially thought.

-Outside of the majorly tourists areas and streets, this does not happen.
+Outside of the major tourist areas and streets, this does not happen.